ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. For a UIN update, the ‘Verified’ field is applicable only when the Age/Date of Birth field is selected for update.
 #### D. Register an individual who is less than 5 years old.
 1. MOSIP does not have an explicit ‘Category’ for registering children less than five years.
 However, the date of birth will automatically determine the category of the applicant, which can be setup by the country as required.
-1. When a registration officer starts a new registration, the system intuitively determines if the registration is for a child using the date of birth.
+1. When a registration officer starts a new registration, the system determines if the registration is for a child using the date of birth.
 1. If the date of birth indicates that the registration is for a child is less than 5 years on the date of registration, and if parent/guardian’s UIN exists.
 Then the system captures parent/guardian's details: UIN/Name/Biometrics/Proof of relationship.
 1. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system ensures parent/guardian is registered first and at least RID is available.
+   * A unique RID (registration ID is generated) on successful completion of registration process.
+Please refer to [**Wiki**](FRS-Data-Services#4-id-generator-and-validator) for more details.
 1. The system captures parent/guardian's details: Registration ID/Name/-Biometrics/PoR (Processor will pick up parent/guardian's registration first prior to child)
 #### E. Mark an individual as Foreigner or Non-Foreigner
 For every new registration, the system provides an option on the demographic details page for the registration officer to mark an individual as either a citizen of that country or a Foreigner.